The Lighthouse (James novel)

-The Lighthouse is a 2005 novel by P. D. James, the thirteenth book in the Adam Dalgliesh mystery series.
+The Lighthouse is a 2005 detective novel by English writer P. D. James, the thirteenth book in the Adam Dalgliesh mystery series.

 Plot

 Adam Dalgliesh is brought in to investigate the mysterious death of a famous writer on a remote and inaccessible island off the Cornish coast.

 Combe Island is a discreet retreat operated by a private trust, where the rich and powerful find peace and quiet.
 Famed novelist Nathan Oliver, who was born on the island and thus is allowed to visit as he wishes, arrives with his daughter, Miranda and his copy-editor, Dennis Tremlett, who, unbeknownst to Oliver, are having an affair.
 When he discovers them, Oliver reacts with fury and orders them to leave the island the next day.
 Oliver is discovered hanging from the island's historic lighthouse.
 Dalgliesh and his team arrive to investigate.

-Surfacing from a fever, Dalgleish has a vision that helps him fit the pieces of the puzzle together.
+Surfacing from a fever, Dalgliesh has a vision that helps him fit the pieces of the puzzle together.
 Dalgliesh recovers from his illness, and after the break of the investigation and quarantine, he and his lover Emma both overcome their fears about each other's seeming lack of commitment, and agree to marry.